Explore

 A Magical Journey

-Posted : 11 years, 4 months ago on 13 December 2012 01:23 (A review of The Hobbit: An Unexpected Journey)
+Posted : 12 years ago on 13 December 2012 01:23 (A review of The Hobbit: An Unexpected Journey)

 At last.
 Finally are we back in Middle-Earth.
 After several years in development hell, Peter Jackson takes us back to one of the most beloved and magical worlds in cinematic and literature history.
 Jackson did justice to J.R.R Tokien's The Lord of the Rings roughly ten years ago and the expectations for The Hobbit couldn't be any higher.
 Jackson decided to split The Hobbit into three separate films, including some other stuff Tolkien wrote, as well as Jackson's own artistic choices.
 And what we have here is the first film, An Unexpected Journey.
 The first step on this magical journey.
 For fear not, this is not the Lord of the Rings fans The Phantom Menace.
 The Hobbit: An Unexpected Journey is a magical film.
 It's not necessarily as good as The Lord of the Rings, but it's exactly what I hoped it would be.
 It's a whole different journey and it's a good one.